Meet Charise Mericle Harper and Rory Lucey, creators of Bad Sister!

 R: There are so many pages and panels that I loved putting on paper, but one thing I really appreciated throughout the book making process was how collaborative it was and the chapter headers are a perfect example of this.
 In her script, Charise described what the characters would be doing for each chapter break, since it would be a table setting for the chapter ahead.
 When I was sketching the chapter headings, I suggested the idea of polaroids as a way of framing the scenes.
 And our incredible book designer, Molly, thought to include the doodles from the endpapers into the pages—as if Charise the character were drawing around the photos—to connect these different visual elements together.
 I love how the photos and doodles connect to the story and especially love that at the end of the book we can see a photo of the real Charise and Daniel next to their cartoon selves.

-Bad SisterAbout the Book
+opens in a new windowBad-SisterAbout the Book

 Meet Charise.